 From grand theaters that seat thousands to a local vineyard or church, there’s no shortage of great musical venues in Maryland.

-	Rams Head Live, in Baltimore's Inner Harbor makes Baltimore rock with country, punk, rock, blues, DJ and acoustic artists.
+Rams Head Live, in Baltimore's Inner Harbor brings Baltimore country, punk, rock, blues, DJ and acoustic artists.

 2 Creative Alliance, Baltimore

 For a musical experience that pushes the limits of art, visit this multi-purpose art center in the heart of Baltimore’s Highlandtown neighborhood.
 The Creative Alliance welcomes a wide range of performers from Irish acoustic and reggae to Klezmer music and Zydeco.
 They’ve even put on a War of 1812 rock opera, so you’re bound to find something you’ll love!